winitzki/scall/tutorial/programming_dhall.md

 The type parameter `a` enters   as an argument of `r`, but `r` is itself a type parameter of kind `Type → Type`.
 It  is an arbitrary type constructor that is not known to be a functor.
+This prevents us from implementing `fmap` in a simple way.

 Another attempt at  implementing `fmap` is by applying a value of type `ListCK a` to the type constructor parameter `r` chosen as a constant functor:   `r a = ListCK b`.
 This  fails for the same reason as our failure with `sumListCK`: the argument `consT` of type `∀(t : Type) → t → ListCK b → ListCK b` cannot be implemented.